Vandivier/ella-framework/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.

 ### Launching the app
+1. install MySQL*
-1. `npm install` in the ng-express-cms child folder
+1. `npm install`
-1. `npm start` in the ng-express-cms child folder
+1. `npm start`
 1. visit localhost:4200 for the UI app.
 API served from localhost:3200

+* The application works out-of-the-box with MySQL, but with trivial modification the project will support other SQL DBs and even NoSQL DBs.
+The limitting factor is TypeORM.

 ### Architecty Things
 1. The API server and the Angular Universal server are distinct.
 So there are three entry points in the code: